Danitegue/PCBRW_OLD/README.md

 here some examples:

 ### Simple Extensions:
-The simple extensions of pcbasic allows to:
-* trigger python procedures from BASIC routines.
-* Call to python functions from BASIC routines, (allowed to return one unique value per function).
+The simple extensions of pcbasic allows to call to python functions from BASIC routines, using special BASIC statments.

 #### Simple Extension example 1 - Trigger a python function from a "special" BASIC statement (with no args):